Supermarket e-commerce mobile phone shopping app

 [xiv]Online grocery sales set to surge, grabbing 20 percent of market by 2025.
 CNBC.
 January 30, 2017.

-We may still be weeks away from the holidays, but for smart eCommerce retailers, now is the perfect time to…
+We may still be weeks away from the holiday rush, but smart retailers know now is the time to start…

 This website uses cookies.